 Find safe websites to purchase medicine or find medication-related information and services.

 The .Pharmacy Verified Websites Program helps you separate the good websites from the bad.
 And there are plenty of bad ones.
-Out of almost 12,000 websites that NABP reviewed, more than 95% of them operate out of compliance with pharmacy laws and practice standards that protect the public health.
+Out of almost 12,000 websites that NABP reviewed, nearly 95% of them operate out of compliance with pharmacy laws and practice standards that protect the public health.
 The .Pharmacy domain is a signal of safety on the web.

 Below are just a few of the risks you take when using an unverified website: